-Diabetes is a chronic disease that affects the pancreas’ ability to produce the hormone, insulin.
+Diabetes is a chronic disease that affects the pancreas’s ability to produce the hormone insulin.
 Insulin helps regulate the glucose level in the blood.
-The recommended blood glucose range is anywhere between 70-110 mg/dl.
-With diabetes the pancreas either does not produce enough insulin to go throughout the body, the body rejects the insulin that is produced, or does not produce any insulin at all.
+According to the Centers for Disease Control and Prevention (CDC), the typical blood glucose target (before a meal) is between 80 to 130 mg/dL.
+With diabetes, the pancreas either does not produce enough insulin to go throughout the body, the body rejects the insulin that is produced, or it does not produce any insulin at all.

 There are 4 recognized types of diabetes—

 - Type 1 diabetes is an autoimmune disease where the pancreas does not produce any insulin and the person with diabetes takes insulin injections to regulate blood glucose levels.

 - In Type 2 diabetes the pancreas produces too little insulin or the body rejects the insulin being produced.
 This type of diabetes can often be controlled with oral medication, diet and exercise.

 - Gestational diabetes is when pregnant women have an increase in blood glucose levels due to the pancreas not producing enough insulin.

 - Prediabetes is a condition in which the body’s glucose levels are elevated but not to the point of a diabetes diagnosis.

 Are you at risk for Type 2 diabetes?
 Take the Prediabetes Risk Test to complete a risk assessment to know your risk.